 RanchMaster also has remote observation capabilities.
 As opposed to the common “web-cams” which continuously stream video, RanchMaster Remote Cameras record still-images at intervals of 15 minutes or 1 hour and economically transmit them to the online software where they can be viewed in real-time or historically.
 Cameras can also be activated by a sensory event like a motion detector being triggered.
 Also, a feed of images can be sent to a grower’s website for marketing purposes.

 Remote camera capability is an add-on to any RanchMaster base station and provides still-image recording in remote locations where normal online camera solutions are unavailable or impractical.
 It can either be used for simple monitoring by programming it to take images every 15 min or hour, or it can be combined with motion detector or access keypad for fully-fledged access control solution.

-Images are immediately uploaded to the on-line web application, where they can be browsed by authorized users.
+Images are immediately uploaded to Ranch Cloud, where they can be browsed by authorized users.
 The camera also has a short-range infra-red night illumination.
 Images are presented online in a calendar view, making it easy to pin point the general activity on a site at certain time.
 It is ideal for progress monitoring of crop growth or construction projects, or for monitoring traffic, livestock and a variety of other objects.